 Soccer-Brazil v Argentina World Cup qualifier to be replayed after Sao Paulo farce

-Feb 14 (Reuters) - The World Cup qualifier between Brazil and Argentina in September that was suspended after health officials ran onto the pitch will be replayed, world governing body FIFA said on Monday.
+Feb 14 (Reuters) - The World Cup qualifier between Brazil and Argentina in September that was suspended just minutes after kickoff when health officials ran onto the pitch must be replayed, world governing body FIFA said on Monday.

-The match at the NeoQuimica Arena in Sao Paulo was halted in farcical fashion just five minutes after kick off when Brazilian health officials entered the pitch to stop Argentina's England-based players from playing.
+The match at the NeoQuimica Arena in Sao Paulo was halted in farcical fashion after five minutes when Brazilian health officials invaded the pitch to stop Argentina's England-based players, who they accused of breaching the country's COVID-19 quarantine rules, from playing.

-FIFA also banned Argentine players Emiliano Buendia, Emiliano Martinez, Giovani Lo Celso and Cristian Romero for two matches.
-The health officials had alleged that the players had misled border officials by declaring they had not been in a red list country during the 14 days before the game.
+The officials claimed the players had misled border officials by declaring they had not been in a red list country during the 14 days before the game.

+Argentine officials said they believed the same protocols used in the Copa America in Brazil in June were in place for the World Cup qualifiers to allow teams to travel across the continent.
+CONMEBOL confirmed that interpretation.

 "After a thorough investigation of the various factual elements and in light of the applicable regulations, the FIFA Disciplinary Committee has decided that the match should be replayed on a date and at a location to be decided by FIFA," it said in a statement.